Table of Contents

 Failing organ systems

-Heart failure – earlier use of left ventricular assist devices (LVAD) as a bridge to heart transplant has mortality benefit.
+Heart failure – earlier use of left ventricular assist devices (LVAD) as a bridge to heart transplant may reduce mortality.

-Respiratory failure – previously called Adult Respiratory Distress Syndrome (ARDS); care for acute lung injury (ALI) has been revolutionized by using much smaller ventilator volumes than previously.
-This has culminated in decreased ventilator associated lung trauma dramatically and subsequent improved outcomes.
+Respiratory failure – this can be caused by many conditions.
+However, the treatment of Acute Lung Injury, previously known as Adult Respiratory Distress Syndrome (ARDS), has been revolutionized by using much smaller ventilator volumes with a concomitant reduction in ventilator-associated lung trauma and improved outcomes.

 SIRS (systemic inflammatory response syndrome)

-Characterized by generalized tissue inflammation with general breakdown of the body’s immune system, it is a part of a continuum and is often seen as the presenting condition in the continuum.
+Characterized by generalized tissue inflammation with a general breakdown of the body’s immune system, it is a part of a continuum.

 A patient is said to have SIRS if 2 or more of the following criteria are met:

-- Heart rate more than 90 beats per minute
+- A heart rate of more than 90 beats per minute

-- Respiratory rate more than 20 or Pa CO2 less than 32 mm Hg
+- A respiratory rate more than 20 or Pa CO2 less than 32 mm Hg

 One needs to be aware of the following closely related but distinct terms in a continuum:

-- Sepsis: SIRS with suspected or present source of infection
+- Sepsis: SIRS with a suspected or present source of infection

-- Septic shock: sepsis with shock: hypotension despite adequate fluid resuscitation.
+- Septic shock: hypotension despite adequate fluid resuscitation.

-- Multiple organ dysfunction syndrome: Evidence of 2 or more organs failing.
+- Multiple organ dysfunction syndromes: Evidence of two or more organs failing.

-High in the progression hierarchy of SIRS, multiple organ dysfunction syndrome (MODS) represents the irrevocable grave undesired ill consequence of SIRS.
-Most patients of MODS are damaged beyond repair.
+SIRS progression can lead to multiple organ dysfunction syndromes (MODS) represents the irrevocable, grave, and undesired consequence of SIRS.
+Most patients with MODS will die.

 Treatment: Early antibiotic therapy is essential.
-Every hour delay in administering antibiotics increases mortality by 8%.
+Every hour of delay in administering antibiotics increases mortality by 8%.

 Effective volume management is crucial.
-The question as to which of the fluids is the best for replacement therapy has dazzled many brilliant minds.
-The choice is to be made among artificial colloid, albumin, normal saline, balanced salt, high concentration saline ( 3% or 5% saline) and hypotonic solutions.
-The answer still eludes us.
-However, what is known is that maintenance of the central venous pressure on the higher side of the normal spectrum is the best approach irrespective of the fluid used.
+The type of fluid can be artificial colloid, albumin, normal saline, balanced salt, high concentration saline ( 3% or 5% saline) and hypotonic solutions.
+While the data is unclear regarding the fluid type, there is no doubt that maintaining the central venous pressure (CVP) on the higher side of normal is the best approach.

-Effective hemodynamic support is essential but at the same time difficult.
-The current drug of choice is norepinephrine (noradrenaline).
+Effective hemodynamic support is essential.
+Depending on the patient’s primary problem, one current drug of choice is norepinephrine (noradrenaline).

 Special Devices in Intensive Care Units

-Skilled emergent clinical acumen goes hand in hand with a robust infrastructure support in the ICU.
-Technological artificial equivalents for the major organ systems exist.
-If they really help give good quality of life or merely delay death is a matter of debate.
-The gadgetry includes myriad equipments, monitors and analyzers.
-Some of the salient ones are as follows:
+Skilled emergent clinical acumen goes hand in hand with a robust infrastructure to support the ICU.
+There are artificial equivalents for many major organ systems.
+Some of the commonly used devices are outlined below:

 - Left ventricular assist device (LVAD): most commonly used.